Ezequiel Tovar Player Props: Rockies vs. Mariners

 Ezequiel Tovar At The Plate

-- He has scored in six games this season (46.2%), but has had no multi-run games.
+- He has scored in six of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.